nang-dev/NFT-Ethereum-Minting-Bot/README.md

 WILL WRITE LATER

-# Setup ⚡️
+# Setup

-1. Install node and repo's dependancies
+1. Install node and repo's dependencies

 2. Fill in .env with your wallet's public address, private address, and infura url.